-Louis Vuitton discontinued the date code in favor of a microchip for better and easier authentication process and assistance in making repairs.
-The micro chip stores information about the handbag’s construction and materials and maintains the owner’s privacy.
+Louis Vuitton discontinued the date code in favor of a microchip for a better and easier authentication process and assistance in making repairs.
+The microchip stores information about the handbag’s construction and materials and maintains the owner’s privacy.

 Do all Louis Vuitton say Made in France?

 No, all Louis Vuitton bags do not say “Made in France.”
-Louis Vuitton bags can be made with stamps orginating from many countries and indicated above.
+Louis Vuitton bags can be made with stamps originating from many countries as indicated above.